B2hu/B2hu.github.io/_posts/2025-04-14-Forest @HTB Walkthrough.md

 title: Forest @ HackTheBox
 date: 2025-04-14 13:00:00
 categories: [HTB Machines,Windows Machines]
-tags: [ad,asreproast,ad,bloodhound,dcsync]     # TAG names should always be lowercase
+tags: [ad,asreproast,ad,bloodhound,dcsync,hack the box]     # TAG names should always be lowercase
 comments: true
 image:
   path: /./media/post2/forest.png
 ---
-**Hello** This is a very simple walkthrough for the windows machine Forest.
+**Hello** This is a very simple walkthrough for the windows machine Forest (easy).
 In this walkthrough we'll be see some basic AD enumeration and Exploitation, without further ado let's get into it
 ## Enumeration
 ### Nmap
 we'll start with a an advanced tcp port scan of all of the open ports ($ports)